GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

   distributed directly to your clients.

-In order to qualify for these exceptions, developers must include details regarding the use case exception in the extension’s description and the single purpose field.
+In order to qualify for these exceptions, developers must include details regarding the use case exception in the extension's description and the single purpose field.
 For example:

-*   “THIS EXTENSION IS LIMITED TO [HOST NAME] ONLY”
+*   "THIS EXTENSION IS LIMITED TO [HOST NAME] ONLY"
-*   “THIS EXTENSION IS PUBLISHED TO [DOMAIN NAME] ONLY’
+*   "THIS EXTENSION IS PUBLISHED TO [DOMAIN NAME] ONLY'
-*   “THIS IS A WHITE LABEL ENTERPRISE EXTENSION FOR [CUSTOMER NAME]”
+*   "THIS IS A WHITE LABEL ENTERPRISE EXTENSION FOR [CUSTOMER NAME]"
-*   “THIS EXTENSIONS WORKS WITH THE SPECIFIC VERSION [VERSION NAME] OF THE DESKTOP APPLICATION  [APPLICATION NAME]"
+*   "THIS EXTENSIONS WORKS WITH THE SPECIFIC VERSION [VERSION NAME] OF THE DESKTOP APPLICATION  [APPLICATION NAME]"

-If your enterprise extension works with specific versions of a desktop application, provide the name and version of that desktop application in the justification field, and include the extension’s version in its title.
+If your enterprise extension works with specific versions of a desktop application, provide the name and version of that desktop application in the justification field, and include the extension's version in its title.

 Extensions claiming these exceptions will be reviewed to ensure qualification, and may face